mrtamm/sqlstore/MANUAL.md

 -------------

-A script declaration requires an SQL statement right after script name and parameters, and within curly braces.
+A script declaration requires an SQL statement right after script name and parameters, and between separator lines.
 SqlStore removes whitespace before and after the script but keeps them within the statement (this may prove helpful for debugging, as well).
 So here is a simple example:

 ```
-{
+====
 SELECT *
   FROM person
  WHERE active=1
-}
+====
 ```

 For SqlStore, this SQL looks like `SELECT *\n  FROM person\n WHERE active=1`.
 SqlStore also sees that this is a simple statement and does not take any parameters.

+The separator before and after the script is at least four equal-signs beginning from the first column of the row.
+Four is the minimal length, separators may be longer and don't have to have same length throughout a file.
+The separators are simple, yet distinctive to quickly notice where a script begins and ends.

 SQL statement may also take some runtime parameters that will be bound before being executed.
 The parameters for the statement are taken from the